SQMS 1 and a Firm’s System of Quality Management (SOQM)

 According to ISQM 1, a SOQM is a system designed, implemented, and operated by a firm to provide the firm with reasonable assurance that:

-1. The firm and its personnel fulfill their responsibilities in accordance with professional standards and applicable legal and regulatory requirements, and conduct engagements in accordance with such standards and requirements; and
+- The firm and its personnel fulfill their responsibilities in accordance with professional standards and applicable legal and regulatory requirements, and conduct engagements in accordance with such standards and requirements; and

-2. Engagement reports issued by the firm or engagement partners are appropriate in the circumstances.
+- Engagement reports issued by the firm or engagement partners are appropriate in the circumstances.

-According to their implementation guide for ISQM 1 (available for download, along with the standard, here), the IAASB states the SOQM is the mechanism that creates an environment that enables and supports engagement teams in performing quality engagements.
-It helps the firm in achieving consistent engagement quality because it is focused on how the firm manages the quality of engagements performed.
-The SOQM should operate in a continual and iterative
+Why is a properly designed and implemented SOQM important?
+Because, according to the IAASB’s implementation guide (available for download, along with the standard, here), the SOQM is the mechanism that creates an environment such that the firm can perform quality audits!
+It helps the firm in achieve consistent engagement quality because it‘s focused on how the firm manages the quality of engagements performed.
+The SOQM should operate in a continual and iterative manner, much like the risk assessment process in an audit, and is responsive in the nature and circumstances of the firm and its engagements.

-Components of the SOQM
+Components of the firm’s SOQM

 A SOQM addresses the following eight components: